History of medical regulation in the United Kingdom: General Medical Council

 The Medical Act 1858 marks the start of the modern period of medical regulation in the UK.
 The purpose of the Act was to create the body now known as the General Medical Council – then known as The General Council of Medical Education and Registration of the United Kingdom.
 Explaining its purpose, the Act says "it is expedient that Persons requiring Medical Aid should be enabled to distinguish qualified from unqualified Practitioners".

 The Act created the position of Registrar of the General Medical Council – an office still in existence today – whose duty is to keep up-to-date records of those registered to practise medicine and to make them publicly available.

-The 1950 Medical Act, championed by GMC Registrar Michael Heseltine, introduced disciplinary boards and a right of appeal to the General Medical Council.
+The Medical Act 1950 (14 Geo 6 c 29), championed by GMC Registrar Michael Heseltine, introduced disciplinary boards and a right of appeal to the General Medical Council.
 It formally renamed the council to the name that had informally been used for some time: the General Medical Council.
 It also introduced a compulsory year of training for doctors after their university qualification, a training position which has developed into the current Foundation House Officer role.